Safayedbin/health.io/README.md

 # HEALTH.IO

-## what is it about ?
+## What is it about ?
  IT is a frontend codes of a health care portal design for any organization
 ## Tools used
-basics of Boostrap CSS and HTML
+basics of
+-Boostrap
+-CSS
+-HTML